telefonicaid/fiware-enablers/package-generator/README.md

 ## Running
 ### Generating Murano packages
-To generate Murano packages, package-generator.py script is used.
+The script package-generator.py script is used for generating Murano Packages from product uploaded in PaaS Manager and SDC.
+In addition, once the packages have been generated, a new Pull Request is done to the fiware-enabler github repository with the new changes

  The following lines are shown by using the -h option
     usage: package-generator.py [-h] -u USER -p PASSWORD -t TENANT_ID [-r REGION_NAME] [-k AUTH_URL] [-g UPLOAD]
                             [-ug USER_GITHUB] [-pg PASSWORD_GITHUB]